syncfusion-content/blazor-docs/blazor/splitter/events.md

+---
+layout: post
+title: Events in Blazor Splitter Component | Syncfusion
+description: Learn about Events in Blazor Splitter component of Syncfusion, and more details.
+platform: Blazor
+control: Splitter
+documentation: ug
+---

 # Events

 This section explains the list of events of the splitter component which will be triggered for appropriate splitter actions.